 SSR1 Recommendation 3

-Once ICANN issues a consensus-based statement of its SSR remit and limited technical mission, ICANN should utilize consistent terminology and descriptions of this statement in all materials.
+“Once ICANN issues a consensus-based statement of its SSR remit and limited technical mission, ICANN should utilize consistent terminology and descriptions of this statement in all materials.”

 SSR2 Conclusion: This recommendation is still relevant but was not fully implemented.
 The intended effect of working from a consistent terminology and set of descriptions for SSR-related materials was not achieved.